American man kidnapped in Afghanistan, U.S. officials say

-An American citizen has been kidnapped in Afghanistan, two U.S. officials have confirmed to NBC News.
-Mark Frerichs was taken around Jan.
-31, they said.
+An American citizen, Mark Frerichs, was kidnapped in Afghanistan around Jan.
+31, two U.S. officials have confirmed to NBC News.

-News of his capture comes less than three months after the Taliban freed two Western hostages, American Kevin King and Australian Timothy Weeks, after holding them in captivity for more than three years.
+News of his capture comes less than three months after the Taliban freed two Western hostages, Kevin King, an American, and Timothy Weeks, an Australian, after holding them in captivity for more than three years.
 Both American University of Kabul professors, the two men were kidnapped at gunpoint in August 2016.

 They were released in exchange for Taliban members Anas Haqqani, Haji Maali Khan and Hafiz Rasheed Ahamd Omari, according to the Taliban.